mjtiempo/qylock-oma/README.md

 An [Omarchy](https://omarchy.org/) shell plugin that gives you an interface for using custom Lock and SDDM Themes, Setting Backgrounds and experimental video backgrounds.

-You can select and set Lock and SDDM Theme.
-You can also change backgrounds.
-Both bundled backgrounds and system backgrounds shipped in Omarchy are listed in the picker.
-Also included is an experimental support for video backgrounds.
-Users can add custom image/video backgrounds by dropping backgrounds in `~/Pictures/Backgrounds/`.

 ## Install (from git)

 Requires `git` (present on Omarchy by default; `omarchy pkg add git` if not):